LongMingWei/SC1015-DSAI-B128-Team-9/README.md

 Our project for SC1015 (Introduction to Data Science and Artificial Intelligence) analyses pokemon based on numerical and categorical variables to predict their weight using numerical regression methods

+Our slides can be accessed here in case some images and numbers in the video are unclear: https://docs.google.com/presentation/d/1nRM6PiexxtzpU6YCErOCGQ6V36r9hXDca2axIXhBB2g/edit?usp=sharing

 ## Problem Definition

 - Are we able to predict a pokemon's weight based on its other, even seemingly irrelevant attributes?